AKlugeWilkes/IoP-CAPILANO/02_Task allocation framework/ReadMe.md

 During **post-processing** the list of allocated resources and task is converted to be OWL readable and the result are integrated and updated in CAPILANO.

+For details on the programs and their implementation see folder "Implementation".